Self Education Tax Deductions Guide

 You set your sights high and decide to become a child psychologist.
 It’s a long term process and it might be 8+ years before you complete your training, internship and start your first job as a registered child psychologist.
 You decide to keep working as an early childhood educator to support yourself while you study.

-Even through the skills you are learning will probably help you in your job, and you’re going to specialise in child psychology, the high level professional skills you’re learning in your degree are only generally related to your current employment.
+Even though the skills you are learning will probably help you in your job, and you’re going to specialise in child psychology, the high-level professional skills you’re learning in your degree are only generally related to your current employment.
 Since there is not a strong enough connection between your study and your current job, you will not be able to claim your study expenses as deductions.

 Please consult a registered tax professional before claiming deductions!